isomerpages/moe-northvistapri/_co-curricular-activities/Sports/Softball.md

 #### CCA Schedule
 Every Monday and Friday - Seniors <br>
-Every Tuesday and Thursday - Juniors

-Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.
+Every Tuesday and Thursday - Juniors <br>Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.

 #### CCA Teachers